 Limiting narration to only external observation is useful for avoiding telling readers’ feelings more than showing them.
 For example, you could write ‘the boy ran in circles, like a footballer just after his victory goal’.
 This conveys the character is celebrating something and is happy, without the narrator delving into his mind and telling his feelings.

 Omniscient narration is the narrative voice where the narrator knows and sees all.
 Unlike objective narration, the narrator can access characters’ private thoughts and feelings.
 This is the POV of the narrator who, in Le Guin’s words, ‘knows the whole story, tells it because it is important, and is profoundly involved with all the characters.’

 Le Guin notes that omniscient narration has fallen out of favour to an extent, with limited third person being the most common modern point of view.
-She attributes this to the popularity of omniscient narration in Victorian fiction and the fact that this can be abused.
+She attributes this to the popularity of omniscient narration in Victorian fiction.
 An example of its abuse is Victorian moralists’ fondness for preaching to the reader.
 For example:

 ‘…so he spent his afternoon’s in drunken reveries.
 But remember, dear reader, that idleness is the Devil’s plaything.’

 Now that we defined different points of view, here are 5 tips for choosing your point of view wisely:

 1: Use a point of view that will suit the style of your story